kest3869/SimCSP/README.md

 # Simple Contrastive Splice Site Prediction

+## Results
+Results and visualizations can be found under results/exp2

 ## EXPERIMENTS:
 - 1: relationship between f1/sccs in pretrain and fine-tune and its affects on F1 score
     - uses the last layer's [CLS] token